 What are the Best Suburbs to Invest in Brisbane?

-When considering the best suburbs in Brisbane for investors, it’s important to consider a range of potential budgets.
+When considering the best growth suburbs Brisbane for investors, it’s important to consider a range of potential budgets.
 An area with a median house price of $1 million+ may be experiencing excellent growth and delivering strong rental yields, but this doesn’t make it a good choice for an entry-level investor with a limited budget.

-Best Suburbs in Brisbane for Entry-Level Investors (up to $725,000)
+Best Investment Areas Brisbane for Entry-Level Investors (up to $725,000)

 If you’re looking for a starting investment, then properties in these suburbs represent an opportunity for good value and solid rental yields.

-Stafford Heights: The median house price for a 3-bedroom home in Stafford Heights is currently $717,000, up from $650,000 in September 2020.
+The median house price for a 3-bedroom home in Stafford Heights is currently $717,000, up from $650,000 in September 2020.
 The area is experiencing high demand amongst buyers, with an average of 2,181 visitors per listing on realestate.com.au.
 With a population predominantly made up of couples and families, the average 3-bedroom home here will rent for around $500 per week.

-Keperra: Keperra has a median house price of $660,000 (an increase of $100,000 over the past 2 years) and an average rental price of $480 per week.
+Keperra has a median house price of $660,000 (an increase of $100,000 over the past 2 years) and an average rental price of $480 per week.
 The great public transport connections (with a direct train connection to the Brisbane CBD) makes it an attractive suburb for renters who want a simple commute to the city.
 The suburb is known for its community feel, with the majority of the population comprising established or older couples and families.

-Chermside West: Chermside West presents investors with an opportunity to buy either a house or a unit, with both seeing high demand from buyers.
+Chermside West presents investors with an opportunity to buy either a house or a unit, with both seeing high demand from buyers.
 The median price for a unit in Chermside West is $520,000, with an average rent of $470 per week and an annual rental yield of 4.7%.
 Houses also represent great value, with a median price of $710,000 and an annual rental yield of 3.6% (with an average weekly rent of $490).
 While units haven’t experienced a lot of growth over the past 5 years (just 0.8%), houses have seen a compound growth rate of 5.3%.
 This suburb has easy access to hospitals, schools and public transport, making it a popular place for established and maturing families.

 Top Suburbs in Brisbane for Mid-range Investors ($725,000 – $1 million)

-Holland Park: Holland Park offers the convenience of the city (with the CBD just 15 minutes away by public transport) coupled with an abundance of parklands and open spaces.
+Holland Park offers the convenience of the city (with the CBD just 15 minutes away by public transport) coupled with an abundance of parklands and open spaces.
 This makes it a popular place for couples and families, who make up over 50% of the demographic.
 The median house price in Holland Park is $900,000, with an annual rental yield of 3.0% and a compound growth rate of 5.7% across the past 5 years.

-Cannon Hill: The median house price in Cannon Hill is $936,000, with mostly 3-bedroom ($789,500) and 4-bedroom ($980,000) homes available.
+The median house price in Cannon Hill is $936,000, with mostly 3-bedroom ($789,500) and 4-bedroom ($980,000) homes available.
 Since September 2020, this suburb has seen the median house value increase by almost $200,000.
 Thanks to its mix of excellent schools, shopping centres and convenient public transport, Cannon Hill is considered one of the top suburbs in Brisbane for families.
 The average 4-bedroom investment property will achieve a weekly rent price of $750, while a 3-bedroom house can expect to lease for $510 per week.

-Tarragindi: Tarragindi is considered a high demand market, with the average real estate listing receiving 2,644 visits (so interested buyers need to be prepared to act fast!).
+Tarragindi is considered a high demand market, with the average real estate listing receiving 2,644 visits (so interested buyers need to be prepared to act fast!).
 The median house price has experienced a 5-year compound growth rate of 6.3%, with the average house now costing $980,000.
 With the average weekly rental price sitting at $550 for houses, an investment property in Tarragindi typically delivers an annual rental yield of 2.9%.

-New Farm: Renowned property investor Michael Yardney has described New Farm as having “all the ingredients for a bulletproof investment.”
+Renowned property investor Michael Yardney has described New Farm as having “all the ingredients for a bulletproof investment.”
 This riverside suburb is in a highly desirable location, with easy access to premium lifestyle precincts, great schools and all the employment opportunities found in the CBD.
 The median house price in New Farm is just over $2 million (although 3-bedroom homes can be purchased for an average cost of $1.5 million).
 Houses in New Farm can deliver an annual rental yield of 2.1% and have experienced a 5-year compound growth rate of 5.0%.

-Ascot: Ascot is ideally situated between the Brisbane CBD and the airport (the city’s two biggest employment hubs) and has great public transportation connections.
+Ascot is ideally situated between the Brisbane CBD and the airport (the city’s two biggest employment hubs) and has great public transportation connections.
 While demand for units in Ascot has dropped off recently, houses have experienced a compound growth rate of 5.0% across the past 5 years.
 The median house price in Ascot is now $1.73 million, with an average weekly rent of $843.

-Highgate Hill: Properties in Highgate Hill are predicted to increase in value thanks to a range of recently completed and upcoming infrastructure projects.
+Properties in Highgate Hill are predicted to increase in value thanks to a range of recently completed and upcoming infrastructure projects.
 Houses in this suburb have experienced a compound growth rate of 6.0% over the past 5 years, with a current median house price of $1.37 million.
 Industry experts recommend keeping an eye out for investment opportunities that fall within key school catchment areas or that boast impressive city views.

-If you’re researching the best investment suburbs in Brisbane, then make sure you don’t overlook one of your most valuable resources: an experienced investment property mortgage broker.
 What are the benefits of consulting with a local mortgage broker?
 As an industry expert with knowledge of the local real estate market, your mortgage broker can give you free expert advice that has been tailored specifically to your needs.
 To find out more, contact your local Brisbane finance broker today.

 Disclaimer: Please note that the information provided in this article is general in nature and is not intended as financial advice.
 It is for informative purposes only.
 We recommend obtaining professional advice that considers your personal circumstances and needs prior to making financial decisions.